-The Mudi in all probability has existed since the 15th to 18th century, initially in 1773 with Comte de Buffon describing a Mudi-like shepherd dog.
-Continuing in 1815 with Ferenc Pethe in the History of Nature, in 1902 with Lajos Méhely and then, and in 1912 with Ottó Herman.
+The Mudi, in all probability, has existed since the 15th to 18th century, initially in 1773, with Comte de Buffon describing a Mudi-like shepherd dog.
+Continuing in 1815 with Ferenc Pethe in the History of Nature, in 1902 with Lajos Méhely, and in 1912 with Ottó Herman.

-The purposeful breeding of this dog is attributed to Hungarian Dr. Dezső Fényes who obtained some brilliant haired, erect eared, highly intelligent, and docile specimens of unknown breed.
-He began to breed them and in 1936 presented the dogs at the breeding animal fair.
-He submitted the first standard for the breed, and the committee accepted the description using the breed name "Mudi".
+The purposeful breeding of this dog is attributed to Hungarian Dr. Dezső Fényes, who obtained some brilliant-haired, erect-eared, highly intelligent, and docile individuals of unknown breed.
+He began to breed them and, in 1936, presented the dogs at the breeding animal fair.
+He submitted the first standard for the breed, and the committee accepted the description using the dog breed name “Mudi.”

-The present-day Mudi is accomplished at doing everything its owner requires.
-With their intelligence, eagle eyes, and the aptitude to be easily trained the Mudi excels at herding, wild boar hunts, dog dancing, agility, nose work, and numerous other dog sports.
+The present-day Mudi excels at doing everything its owner requires.
+With their intelligence, eagle eyes, and the aptitude to be easily trained, the Mudi excels at herding, wild boar hunts, dog dancing, agility, nose work, and numerous other dog sports.

 The UKC recognized the Mudi on July 1, 2006.

-Because of this history these dogs were bred to help herd flocks, rid the property of vermin, provide protection, and alert the farmer and guardian dogs to danger.
-They currently are still used by shepherds in Hungary to actively herd flocks of up to 500 sheep.
+Because of this history, these dogs were bred to help herd flocks, rid the property of vermin, provide protection, and alert the farmer and guardian dogs to danger.
+They are still used by shepherds in Hungary to herd flocks of up to 500 sheep actively.

 The Mudi dog breed is Lively, Vocal/Loud, Intelligent, Inquisitive, Sensitive, Loyal, Fun, Courageous, and Energetic.
-As a herding dog the Mudi dog breed is loose-eyed, upright, and intense.
-The Mudi is extremely popular with shepherds and is often used on large and difficult livestock.
-With these all-around skills they make exceptional guard, watch, and alarm dog (vocal/loud).
+The Mudi dog breed is loose-eyed, upright, and intense as a herding dog.
+The Mudi is extremely popular with shepherds and is often used on large and complex livestock.
+These all-around s make exceptional guard, watch, and alarm dogs (vocal/loud).

-Mudi are different from other herding breeds, with a strong terrier characteristic and more independence than your typical herding breed from the UK or US.
+Unlike other herding breeds, the Mudi has strong terrier characteristics and more independence.
 They are quick to alert, run toward perceived danger, and can be quite the tenacious character.

 Owner Quote: “I find the Mudi to be excellent house dogs; they settle easily if taught an off switch early on.
-The effort with a Mudi comes from their intense environmental sensitivity - a quality that has not been too problematic on farms in Hungary but is not very compatible with living in the US or competing in sports.
-However, after raising a number of Mudi puppies, I feel that the sensitivity can be improved through intense early socializing.”
+The effort with a Mudi comes from their intense environmental sensitivity.
+This quality has not been too problematic on farms in Hungary but is not very compatible with living in the US or competing in sports.
+However, after raising several Mudi puppies, I feel that the sensitivity can be improved through intense early socializing.”
 (Yvette)

-Provide a high-quality dog food and hip/joint supplement.
-Mudi can be prone to gaining weight; so, it may not be appropriate to provide open feeding.
+Provide high-quality dog food and hip/joint supplement.
+Mudi can be prone to gaining weight, so providing open feeding may not be appropriate.

-Easy to groom, with a very 'wash and wear' type of single coat.
-A quick weekly brushing helps to keep the coat clean.
-The Mudi does shed yearly but infrequently.
-Nails should be trimmed every 2 weeks.
+Shown naturally, the easy-care wash-n-show coat requires no trimming or sculpting.
+If needed, a quick brushing helps to keep the coat clean.
+The Mudi is a low to medium shedder who may shed yearly but infrequently.
+Nails should be trimmed every two (2) weeks.

 Mudi Exercise & Activity:

-Mudi are high-drive energetic dogs and need daily activities/exercise.
-If you don't provide a daily activity/outlet for your Mudi they can come up with their own games, which can include digging and other destructive behaviors.
+Mudi is a high-drive energetic dog and needs daily activities/exercise.
+If you don't provide a daily activity/outlet for your Mudi, they can develop their own games, including digging and other destructive behaviors.

-Mudi do well in numerous activities and competitive types of dog sports (agility, obedience, herding, flyball, dock diving and Frisbee).
+A Mudi does well in numerous activities and competitive dog sports (agility, obedience, herding, flyball, dock diving, and Frisbee).
 They are also noted for their jumping ability.

 Mudi Vocalization & Barking:

-Mudi do have a high herding drive and this herding background tends to make the Mudi more prone to barking and alarm barking.
-Mudi do have a vocalized or loud high-pitched bark (vocal/loud).
-It is a good idea to teach them the words 'quiet' along with the word 'speak' so that you can easily get your Mudi to stop barking.
+The Mudi has a high herding drive, and this herding background tends to make the Mudi more prone to barking and alarm barking.
+Mudi does have a vocalized or loud, high-pitched bark (vocal/loud).
+It is a good idea to teach them the words 'quiet' and 'speak' so that you can quickly get your Mudi to stop barking.

 Mudi Training & Temperament:

-Mudi enjoy learning and are eager to please.
+The Mudi enjoys learning and is eager to please.
 They adapt quickly to living in an apartment or on a large piece of land.
-Mudi require some sort of mental stimulation such as obedience or trick training in the household.
+A Mudi requires mental stimulation, such as obedience or trick training in the household.

-A Mudi will learn the rules quickly; they are very intelligent dogs who like to think, but they will also change the rules based upon what they want.
+A Mudi will learn the rules quickly; they are very intelligent dogs who like to think, but they will also change the rules based on their wants.
 The key to this is early training and continued socialization.

-Owner Quote: “My dogs are all very toy and food motivated, while being incredibly quick learners.
-This breed is one where you can literally see the “lightbulb come on”, when they figure something out - it's one of my favorite qualities they have.
+Owner Quote: “My dogs are all very toy and food motivated while being rapid learners.
+This breed is one where you can see the “lightbulb come on,” when they figure something out - it's one of my favorite qualities they have.
 Overall, they are motivated thinkers but grow bored quickly and dislike repetition.
 They are not, and will never be, a robotic dog like you may expect from a border collie or Belgian breed.
-In fact, I joke that my Mudi are like a Malinois crossbred with a cat.”
+I joke that my Mudi is like a Malinois crossbred with a cat.”
 (Heather)

-Mudi are usually very healthy, but problems in the breed do include Epilepsy, Luxating Patella's, Hip Dysplasia, Skin Disorders and Cataracts.
-It is important to ensure that the parents of your new puppy have been tested for most of these genetic diseases.
-There is no test currently for epilepsy, but your breeder will have knowledge of your dog’s pedigree along with the associated risk for epilepsy.
-Unfortunately, a lot is not spoken about epilepsy and this knowledge is learned from others rather than being put out into the open.
+The Mudi is usually very healthy, but problems in the breed include Epilepsy, Luxating Patella, Hip Dysplasia, Skin Disorders, and Cataracts.
+It is essential to ensure that the parents of your new puppy have been tested for most of these genetic diseases.
+There is no test currently for epilepsy, but your breeder will know your dog’s pedigree along with the associated risk for epilepsy.
+Unfortunately, a lot is not spoken about epilepsy, and this knowledge is learned from others rather than being put out into the open.
 Find Recommended Health Tests from the Orthopedic Foundation for Animals (OFA).

 Most Mudi love children if they are raised around them.
-They are reserved with strangers but can quickly warm up to them.
-It is very important to socialize your Mudi from an early age to children and people of all ages, along with different environments and other dogs.
-They key word here is SOCIALIZE, SOCIALIZE, SOCIALIZE.
-If they receive the right amount of exposure, and experience good social interactions, they can be very reliable dogs on the outside.
-Without the added exposure Mudi can be reactive in new situations.
+They are aloof with strangers but can quickly warm up to them.
+It is essential to socialize your Mudi from an early age with children and people of all ages, along with different environments and other dogs.
+The key word here is SOCIALIZE, SOCIALIZE, and SOCIALIZE.
+If they receive the right amount of exposure and experience good social interactions, they can be reliable dogs on the outside.
+Without the added exposure, Mudi can be reactive in new situations.

-Owner Quote: “Strange dogs are a bit of a different story - Mudi are notorious for not liking newly introduced dogs.
+Owner Quote: “Strange dogs are a bit of a different story - Mudi is notorious for not liking newly introduced dogs.
 One of my dogs will readily accept any new dog on my property as long as they are not rude, while the others are more reserved.
-Sassy will avoid new dogs and Puffin will bark at them until she's decided they are not dangerous."
+Sassy will avoid new dogs, and Puffin will bark at them until she's decided they are not dangerous."
 (Heather)

 Mudi Fear Periods:

-Most Mudi do experience at least two or more intense fear periods, during these times it is important to continue to socialize them to help them over this time.
-Playing games, they are comfortable with will help them work through this fear period.
-It is best not to introduce new behaviors at this time as a negative experience can impact future experiences.
+Most Mudi experience at least two or more intense fear periods; during these times, it is essential to continue socializing with them to help them over this time period.
+They are comfortable playing games, which will help them work through this fear period.
+It is best not to introduce new behaviors at this time, as a negative experience can impact future experiences.
 Your breeder will be best able to help you during this time.

-Your breeder is one of your most valuable resources as they are very familiar with your lines and the dog’s behaviors.
-There are many groups on Facebook that can provide additional information, just remember that the information gleaned online is only as good as the person who is providing their opinions.
-A lot of information about the Mudi is found out via back-channel communication.
-This means learn everything, listen and most importantly enjoy your dog!!
+Your breeder is one of your most valuable resources, as they know your lines and the dog’s behaviors.
+Facebook groups can provide additional information; remember that the information gleaned online is only as good as the person providing their opinions.
+Much information about the Mudi is found via back-channel communication.
+This means learning everything, listening, and, most importantly, enjoying your dog!